FCS playoffs: Bracket, schedule, scores and how to watch the 2018 championship | NCAA.com

 We are down to the last two teams in the 2018 FCS playoffs.

 No. 1 North Dakota State will play No. 3 Eastern Washington for the national title.
 The national championship football game will be played at 12 p.m.
 ET on Saturday, Jan.
 5, 2019.
-The game will be on ESPN2.
+You can watch it on ESPN2.

 2018 FCS Playoffs: Bracket